 - Volunteering in local committees

 Common Mistakes When It Comes to Your Resume Hobbies & Interests

 The most common mistakes people make when they’re putting their interests on their resume are:

 - Low productivity or engaging activities – don’t mention you enjoy watching Netflix and taking 4-hour naps in the middle of the afternoon or playing video games 8-hours straight.
 Including activities where little to no interaction or concentration is required is an awful mistake.
 It shows employers you’re lazy and have no extra value to add to their company.

 - Including controversial beliefs – e.g. political interests will put employers off and it’s not exactly professional.
 So, avoid bringing them up.

 - Hobbies & interests that convey negative information – don’t include any antisocial and dangerous activities.
-Or jokes which employers may not understand.
+Or jokes that employers may not understand.

 - Avoid being generic – this section is mainly about being different and creative.
 Try to avoid writing something dull and the same as everybody else.

 How to list your resume hobbies and interests?